 Think Library: Blog

-Learning about race and talking to your children about race is a vital but sometimes intimidating topic.
-When and how do you get started?
+Learning about race and talking to your children about race is a vital but sometimes intimidating topic: When do you get started?
+How do you get started?
 What if you make a mistake?
-The titles collected on this list are meant to further readers’ understanding of race and to help facilitate these important conversations.
+The titles collected on this list are meant to further readers’ understanding of race and to facilitate conversations on race.

 The Summer Reading Games are here!
 Between now and August 1, you can register on Beanstack and play online.
 There's an app too!
 Read for fun and complete activities to earn badges and tickets for prize drawings.
 Activities like this origami bear!